hazelcast/hazelcast/site/docs/api/sources-sinks.md

 ### JMS

-JMS (Java Message Service) is a standard API for communicating with various message brokers using the publish-subscribe patterns.
+JMS (Java Message Service) is a standard API for communicating with various message brokers using the queue or publish-subscribe patterns.

 There are several brokers that implement the JMS standard, including: